ADoseOfCodeYT/LibertasSDK/Content/Documentation/WickedEngine-Documentation.md

 ### Enums
 [[Header]](../../WickedEngine/wiEnums.h)
-This is a collection of enum values used by the wi::renderer to identify graphics resources.
+This is a collection of enum values used by the lb::renderer to identify graphics resources.
 Usually arrays of the same resource type are declared and the XYZENUM_COUNT values tell the length of the array.
 The other XYZENUM_VALUE represents a single element within that array.
 This makes the code easy to manage, for example:

 ```cpp
 enum CBTYPE